Ducks and Geese

 The pacific northwest has a large wintering population of Canadian Geese.
 This increases in the spring with migrating birds returning north.
-The Pacific Flyway runs right up the Coast.
+The Pacific Flyway runs up the Westcoast.

 The Canadian Geese are easily recognized by their distinctive coloring.
 The species has a grayish colored body with a solid black head and neck with white cheek patches.

 All Canada Geese appear to look the same, but did you know there are many different types of Canada Geese.
-The differ mostly in size as some of smaller types weigh as little as 1 kilo with a wingspan of 90 cm, while some other varieties can weigh up to 8 kilo and with a wingspan of more than 2 meters.
+They differ mostly in size as some of smaller types weigh as little as 1 kilo with a wingspan of 90 cm, while some other varieties can weigh up to 8 kilos and with a wingspan of more than 2 meters.
 When migrating, the Canada goose V formation makes it easy to recognize them at a glance.

 These geese are named after the country of Canada but the species can be found all over North America depending on the time of year.